devops329/devops/instruction/security/security.md

 ### Logging and Metric

-Your logs an metrics are a foundational piece of your security architecture.
-They alert you to anomalous behavior that can indicate an intruders presence, and provide the forensic evidence necessary to determine the attackers target and strategy.
-In order for you logs to be useful, they must be immutable, aggregated, accessible, and highly searchable.
+Your logs and metrics are a foundational piece of your security architecture.
+They alert you to anomalous behavior that can indicate an intruder's presence, and provide the forensic evidence necessary to determine the attacker's target and strategy.
+In order for your logs to be useful, they must be immutable, aggregated, accessible, and highly searchable.

 ## Common attacks